-Since the Fund was established on January 27, 2023, the financial statements for the period from January 27 to December 31, 2023 are the first package of financial statements prepared in accordance with IFRS, therefore they do not contain comparative information.
+Since the Fund was established on January 27, 2023, the financial information for the period from January 27 to December 31, 2023 is the comparative financial information in these financial statements.

 4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND ESTIMATES

 Fair value measurement